 Guides new graduate students through the registration process, details services and resources available at UCLA, and offers advice for surviving graduate school.

 - Welcome from the Dean

 Introduction from Robin L. Garrell, Dean, Graduate Division and Vice Provost for Graduate Education

-- New Graduate Student Welcome BBQ
+- New Graduate Student Welcome

 Welcome reception brought to you by the UCLA Graduate Division.
 Co-hosted by the Graduate Student Association and the Department of Cultural and Recreation Affairs.